-In singles play, the Bulls only lost one match.
-ASA College’s Dayana Agasieva defeated Shah 2-6, 7-5, 13-11, as the match needed a long third set tiebreak to be decided.
+The Bulls only lost one match in singles play.
+ASA College's Dayana Agasieva defeated Shah, 2-6, 7-5, 13-11, as the match took a long third set tiebreak to be decided.

 In third singles, Fernandez jumped on the winning wagon and rolled past her opponent, 6-1, 6-3.

-Ortman believes her team is playing confident even though the Bulls only have one senior on their roster.
-She believes confidence and composure are what has gotten the women’s tennis team to the heights it has reached this season.
+Ortman believes her team is playing confident tennis even though the Bulls have only one senior on their roster.
+She believes composure has gotten the team to the heights it has reached this season.

 "You've got to focus on the task at hand," Ortman said.
 "They're undefeated and they're confident.
 They believe in their game and they believe in themselves."

 At 4-0, the Bulls look to next weekend as a pivotal point in their non-conference season schedule.